Real-time Sampling-based Model Predictive Control based on Reverse Kullback-Leibler Divergence and Its Adaptive Acceleration: Basic derivation

 \subsection{Solution with mirror descent algorithm}

-Together with eqs.~\eqref{eq:mpc_rkl} and~\eqref{eq:mpc_rkl_grad}, the minimization problem of the reverse MPC can be interpreted as the following constrained problem.
+Together with eqs.~\eqref{eq:mpc_rkl} and~\eqref{eq:mpc_rkl_grad}, Reverse MPC can be formulated as a constrained minimization problem.

-where $\theta_{i, i+1}$ denotes the variable before and after optimization at $i$-th iteration, and $\delta$ determines the strictness of the constraint by RKL divergence.
+where $\theta_{i, i+1}$ denotes the variable before and after optimization at $i$-th iteration, that is, $\theta$ in the above is replaced by $\theta_i$ for convenience.
+The strictness of the constraint by RKL divergence is determined by $\delta$, although it is not specified explicitly in our method (see later).

+Unlike eq.~\eqref{eq:mpc_rkl_const}, we need to numerically solve the constrained problem because there is no closed-form solution available eq.~\eqref{eq:mpc_fkl} (i.e. the weighted maximum likelihood estimation).
+Furthermore, it is imperative that the numerical solution be sufficiently fast.
+To discuss constrained optimization problems, one can use the MD algorithm~\cite{beck2003mirror}, which is a generalized gradient method.
+This algorithm can handle RKL/FKL divergence as it is a type of Bregman divergence~\cite{bregman1967relaxation}.

-Under this interpretation in eq.~\eqref{eq:mpc_rkl_const}, MD algorithm~\cite{beck2003mirror} can be applied since RKL/FKL divergence is a type of Bregman divergence~\cite{bregman1967relaxation}.
-Therefore, as can be seen in Fig.~\ref{fig:framework_md}, $\theta$ can be updated as follows:
+Therefore, as can be seen in Fig.~\ref{fig:framework_md}, $\theta_i$ can be updated to $\theta_{i+1}$ using MD as follows:

-where $\alpha$ denotes the step size as well as eq.~\eqref{eq:mpc_smooth} and implicitly corresponds to $\delta$. $\psi$ (and $\psi^{-1}$) is the invertible map between the primal space to which $\theta$ belongs and the corresponding mirror space. $\psi$ is derived as the derivative of the given Bregman divergence (i.e. RKL divergence in this case).
-If the update target is the likelihood itself and RKL divergence is given, $\psi$ is the natural logarithm, and the above update formula is called exponentiated gradient descent.
-However, it should be noted that the target of this update is $\theta$, a model parameter of the policy.
-In this paper, we analytically derive $\psi_{\mu, \sigma}$ for the location $\mu$ and the scale $\sigma$ (i.e. $\theta = [\mu, \sigma]$) when the policy is modeled by a diagonal normal distribution.
+where $\alpha$ denotes the step size as well as eq.~\eqref{eq:mpc_smooth} and is qualitatively proportional to $\delta$ since the updatable amount (amplified by $\alpha$) is implicitly defined by $\delta$.
+The invertible function, $\psi$ (and $\psi^{-1}$), maps between the primal space to which $\theta$ belongs and the corresponding mirror space.
+Note that $\psi$ is also the derivative of the given Bregman divergence (i.e. RKL divergence in this case).
+If the update goal is to maximize the likelihood and RKL divergence is given, $\psi$ is the natural logarithm.
+The above update formula is called exponential gradient descent.
+It should be noted that the target of this update is a model parameter of the policy $\theta$.
+In this study, we analytically derive $\psi_{\mu, \sigma}$ for location $\mu$ and scale $\sigma$ (i.e. $\theta = [\mu, \sigma]$) when modeling the policy with a diagonal normal distribution.
+Note that with a closed-form KL divergence solution can also be used to model the policy.

 Specifically, RKL divergence for the diagonal normal distribution has the closed-form solution as follows: